 How will storm drain issues be addressed?

 We will comply with all building codes.
 The seminary will be unable to obtain a building permit unless the site is engineered to meet all applicable codes regarding stormwater run-off.
 The project will improve the current situation by reducing the flow rate, adding a significant number of inlets and reducing the drainage area.
 Further, although the property is not within the 100-year floodplain, the regulations of the stormwater standards have been met.
-As a way to assure that stormwater will not have a negative impact on the neighborhood, the general contractor is installing large underground pipes to store and control rainwater.
+As a way to assure that stormwater will not have a negative impact on the neighborhood, the general contractor installed large underground pipes to store and control rainwater.
 These large pipes will retain water that will be collected during significant rain events until it can be safely and slowly released into the city stormwater system without adding to flooding that might otherwise occur on our neighborhood streets.

 Why not develop along Westwood Ave instead of Brook Rd?